Photo By jacoblund at istock

 Hissing from under the hood alarms many drivers.
 And since the engine can get extremely hot, this is usually an indication of a fluid leak.
 As radiator fluid or other engine fluid leaks out, it’s essentially boiled by the heat of the engine, which causes the hissing sound in question.

-When you take your car in for repair, an auto repair professional will be able to run diagnostics and determine where the leak is coming from.
+When you take your car in for repair, a qualified auto repair professional will be able to run diagnostics and determine where the leak is coming from.
 They can then patch the leak or repair the damaged tubing.

 Most of us have heard the sound of a car backfiring.
 This happens when fuel goes through the car and is then ignited in the tailpipe.
 If your car frequently backfires, it may need the catalytic converter to be replaced or repaired.
 However, this isn’t the only possible cause, as exhaust leaks or a poorly-tuned engine may also be to blame.